sdoerger/One-Line-Try-Catch-and-Error/README.md

 Certainly!
-Here's a sample README for your project, which includes the helper functions `tryCatch` and `logErrorIfExists`:
+Here's a sample README for your project, which includes the helper functions `tryCatch` and `assertError`:

 ---